Everything You Need to Know About Shopping in Colmar

 If you want to shop for quality objects during your trip to the city, you should definitely check out this guide on shopping in Colmar.
 This list includes everything from farmer's markets to specialty stores and several other options.

 Browse and buy and then dine in one of Colmar's delightful restaurants.
-Make time to see a vineyard or a museum in between shopping excursions.
+Make time to go on a hike and see a vineyard or a museum in between shopping excursions.
 And don’t forget to use one of the several luggage lockers where you can safely store your belongings while you shop!